CalderH/yearbook-senior-section/README.md

 # yearbook_core
-A database system for the yearbook senior sections
+A database and layout system for yearbook senior sections